ThatLuckyBear/Lucky_GGST/baiken-cheatsheet.md

 use 5p in scrambles and confirm into pressure her buttons are crazy and you cant tell if shes left or right so uhhhh don't guess just press jab or block

-## chipp
-hes gonna getcha. not matter how far he looks he can hit you 100% is he left or right?
-DUNNO!!
-LOL!! confirms are abosolutely essential when in the corner he can crossup easily hes squishy but has guts so he can hang on sometimes when health is low, go for bigger damage combos just to be sure tatami helps a lot but it isn't a cure all he has a directly straight down dive kick so don't challenge him without purpose if hes invisible you can hit him but dont risk it for the buscuit counter is useless on wakeup but good during block strings (alpha blade cannot be countered) When does his turn end?
-- when he does X?

 ## ino
 when note pressure is in play you can definitely parry some of the options but others are true block strings